 MIRЯOR VIEW is an interactive web-based composition inspired by social media and its influences on society and individuals’ thoughts and behavioural patterns.

 MIRЯOR VIEW is a (self-)reflective intersection between, by, and for the user and artist.
 Point of venture is the documentation of the artist’s practice as a creative saxophonist and the artist’s musical and personal experiences in the previous two years (2018–2020).

 MIRЯOR VIEW is a brief moment away from passive watching.
 Discover how your actions influence your personal experience.

 What will your decisions sound like?

 With MIRЯOR VIEW I wanted to explore alternative possibilities for showing one’s work in a period of social distancing and massive online concert viewing.
 This interactive web-based composition acts as an answer to the more passive YouTube live streams that were omnipresent at the time.

 MIRЯOR VIEW was also part of the WDT 1:3 virtual exhibition in February 2021.

 I then constructed a musical labyrinth with a myriad of pathways that relied on the user’s choices.
-We constantly share our opinions on platforms and it changes what we are shown - whether we ‘like’ it or not.
+We constantly share our opinions on platforms, and it changes what we are shown, whether we ‘like’ it or not.
 I made this mechanism central to the work.
 Depending on the answers, certain audio associated with the choice is played back.
-What starts with easy questions, soon becomes more personal.
-As the users continue clicking, they are being profiled, and certain possible content is altered or even filtered out as a result - leading to a wide variety of sonic outcomes of the same work.
+What starts with easy questions soon becomes more personal.
+As the users continue clicking, they are being profiled, and certain possible content is altered or even filtered out as a result, leading to a wide variety of sonic outcomes in the same work.